Permanent resident card

 Waiting period for receiving public health insurance

 CIC strongly recommends that you purchase private health insurance to pay for your healthcare needs until the date when you receive free government health insurance.
-Private insurance companies are listed in the Yellow Pages.

 Permanent residents in some provinces (British Columbia, Ontario, Quebec and New Brunswick) must wait a certain period (up to three months) before receiving government health insurance.
 If you live in one of these provinces, make sure you have private health insurance for this waiting period.